gonzalo123/scp-iot-demo/README.md

 ## Cloud Foundry

 The web application (with HCP and SAPUI5) can access to IoT values via oData.
 We can fetch data again and again, but that's not cool.
 We want real time updates in the web application.
 So we need WebSockets.
-HCP IoT module allow us to us WebSockets to put information, but not get updates.
-We can connect our IoT to a MQTT server, but here I only want device's uptades.
-So we're going to create a siple WebSocket server with node and socket.io.
-This server will be listening to devices updates (again and again with a setInterval) and when it detects a change will emit a broadcast to the WebSocket.
+HCP IoT module allows us to use WebSockets to put information, but not get updates (afaik.
+Let me know if I'm wrong).
+We also can connect our IoT to an existing MQTT server, but in this prototype I only want to use websockets.
+So we're going to create a simple WebSocket server with node and socket.io.
+This server will be listening to devices updates (again and again with a setInterval function via oData) and when it detects a change it will emit a broadcast to the WebSocket.

 SAP's HCP also allows us to create services with Cloud Foundry.
-So we'll create our nodejs server here
+So we'll create our nodejs server there

 ```js
 var http = require('http'),